 The City of Clay considered many factors in preparing the budget and presenting it to the Mayor and City Council.
-2020 can best be described as stable.
-After receiving property tax, sales tax, and franchise fees at the same rate for three years the income base for the City is consistent.
-The expenses for the City continue to be well monitored and are also consistent over the 36-month period.
+2021 property tax and franchise fees remain consistent over the last 36 months.
+2021 sales tax was up \$250,000.00; however the City's expenses are also rising due to inflation.
 Projected employment additions would be in the Public Works Department as well as Parks and Recreation.
-The new splash pad creates an anticipated need for one full time and three part time employees for the summer.
-Expected soft opening in May 2021.
+Temporary employees are typically hired in the summer: 1-2 part time at the library, 1-2 full time in public works, 1 full time and 3 part time at the splash pad.
 The City continues to contract with the Jefferson County Sheriff's Office for six deputies.
 That number has proven sufficient for the protection of the Citizens as well as ordinance enforcement issues and traffic control.
+The cost for this contract increased by approximately \$100,000 annually beginning October 2021.
 All invoiced expenses continue to be paid within 14 days of receipt.
 Employees contribute over \$35,000 to their retirement plan annually, which is matched by the City.
-Total employee contributions since implementation of this plan are greater than \$195,000.
+Total employee contributions since implementation of this plan are greater than \$230,000.